ip-tools/patzilla/README.rst

 Support
 =======
-For enterprises, dedicated commercial support is also available through Elmyra UG.
+For enterprises, dedicated commercial support is also available through Elmyra UG. `Elmyra UG`_ is the software development company that’s spearheading the ongoing development and as such will ensure continuity for the project.

-`Elmyra UG`_ is the software development company that’s spearheading the ongoing development and as such will ensure continuity for the project.
+If you’re using PatZilla in your company and you need support or custom development or support, feel free to get in touch with us.
+We are happy to receive respective inquiries at info@elmyra.de.

-If you’re using the IP Navigator in your company and you need support or custom development, feel free to get in touch with us.
-We are happy to receive respective inquiries at support@elmyra.de.
+In this way, you are contributing to the ongoing maintenance and further development of PatZilla.
+As it still is a reasonably young project, it needs all support it can get.

 .. _GNU-AGPL-3.0: https://docs.ip-tools.org/ip-navigator/_static/license/GNU-AGPL-3.0.txt